rpsnoopy/EIP918-reorganized/tmp/eip-918n.md

     d) return true
 * ELSE the solution is not the first valid solution submitted for the current epoch and it returns false (or revert).

-NOTE: The first phase (hash check) MUST BE implemented using the below specified public function hash(), while an internal function structure is recommended (see Reccomendation), but it is not mandatory.
+2) The first phase (hash check) MUST BE implemented using the below specified public function hash(), while an internal function structure is recommended (see Reccomendation), but it is not mandatory.